nptscot/networkmerge/paper.md

 of transport networks for more evidence-based and sustainable transport planning.

-[Section 3](#sec-methods) describes the input datasets and methods used to generate the results presented in this paper.
-[Section 4](#sec-results) presents the results, illustrated by network maps of the example datasets.
+[Section 4](#sec-methods) describes the input datasets and methods used to generate the results presented in this paper. **?@sec-results** presents the results, illustrated by network maps of the example datasets.
 Finally, [Section 5](#sec-discussion) discusses the results and outlines future work.

 # Data